Maurice Catarcio: Personal life

 Besides being a professional wrestler, Catarcio had a number of occupations.
-He was certified in fitness training in Santa Barbara, California and certified in cardiopulmonary resuscitation.
+He was certified in fitness training in Santa Barbara, California, and certified in cardiopulmonary resuscitation.
 He was also a police officer, lifeguard, and a painting contractor, the latter for thirty years.
 He served as Commissioner of the Cape May County Bridge Commission from 1980 to 1987 and Chairman of the Bridge Commission from 1987 to 2001.

 Catarcio was also a member of St. Raymond's Church and the Governor's Council on Fitness.
 He was a president for the Kiwanis Club of Cape May, the Sons of Italy in Lower Township, and the Lower Township Republican Club.
 In addition, Catarcio was a member of the Knights of Columbus and the Mayor's Advisory Committee, both in Cape May.
 For ten years, he was the Republican Leader in Lower Township and was a member of the Electoral College in 1976.
 Moreover, he was a Republican State Committeeman and involved with the Boy Scouts of America.

-On May 12, 2005, at age 76, he died of cancer at his home in Del Haven, NJ, a neighborhood in Middle Township, New Jersey.
+On May 12, 2005, at age 76, he died of cancer at his home in the Del Haven section of Middle Township, New Jersey.
 At the time of his death, he was married to his wife Roxanne with whom he had one son, Maurice Jr.